Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cân nặng ảnh hưởng đến huyết áp thế nào?- Ảnh 1.

-Gaining weight causes more cholesterol plaques to accumulate in the blood vessels, thereby increasing blood pressure in the artery walls.
+Gaining weight causes more cholesterol plaques to build up in the blood vessels, which increases blood pressure in the artery walls.

 In addition, being overweight or obese can easily cause atherosclerotic plaques to form in the blood vessel walls, narrowing the blood vessels and accumulating fat, thereby increasing blood pressure.